opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-setting-up-lamp-server-along-with-reverse-proxy-using-nginx.markdown

 keywords: "Nginx, LAMP, Linux, SELinux"
 ---

-In this post, I am going to show you how you can set up a LAMP along with reverse proxy using Nginx.
-The system I am using is CentOS 8, which is L of LAMP.
-For additional security, I will configure the system with SELinux.
-Therefore,  let's set SELinux to enforcing:
+In this post, I am going to show you how you can set up a LAMP server along with reverse proxy using Nginx.
+The system I am using here is CentOS 8.
+We will not just install the packages and but also enable SELinux and configure it to work with the LAMP setup.
+So, we need to set SELinux to enforcing which can be done by running the following command:
 ```bash
 # setenforce 1
 ```

-Now that you have enabled SELinux in your Linux system, Let's install the Apache server by install httpd package.
+Now that you have enabled SELinux in your Linux system, Let's install the Apache server by installing httpd package.
 ```bash
 # yum install httpd -y
 ```